-3. The religious world thinks belief in God is belief in the Bible, and departure from the Bible is not belief in God; why this understanding is wrong
+3. The religious world thinks belief in God is belief in the Bible, and departure from the Bible is not belief in God; this understanding is false

 Relevant Words of God: